 Single shape collages!
 You can also have students create shape collages using just one kind of shape.
 One year my students were struggling with triangles so we created triangle shape collages.
 Students were finding triangle shapes, talking about triangles (how they are alike and different), and making pictures with triangles!

 Make learning about shapes FUN by providing your students with hands-on learning experiences and play!
 Want all the 2D Shape printables in this post?
 Click HERE to grab my Let’s Learn About Shapes pack from my TPT store.
-It’s packed with 180 pages of shape building cards (legos, geoboards, popsicle stick, toothpick, play dough), posters, sorting mats, worksheets, games & MORE.
+It’s packed with over 200 pages of shape building cards (legos, geoboards, popsicle stick, toothpick, play dough), posters, sorting mats, worksheets, games & MORE.